DWEBNZ/do-you-even-plumb/README.md

 ### Instructions:
 - Fork this repository
-- Create an HTML page that matches the mockup
+- Create an HTML page that matches mockup.jpg
 - Use Bootstrap 4
 - Push regular atomic commits so we can see the gitlog -- dont whack the whole lot in at once
 - Time limit is 24 hours